 Nat Segall, former owner of the Downbeat who originally established the room, gave it up a year ago rather than give in to certain political powers who urged he adopt a segregation policy for the room.
 When he refused to give in, Segall, a former musician now in the booking business, was pestered by police raids and finally sold out.

 Charges of underage drinkers at the Downbeat, basis for the raid, is a weak one when you see the patronage of purity-white places… you’ll find teenagers any night of the week in practically every night club in town.

 Police harassment put the legendary club out of business.
 Philadelphia police and federal narcotics agents hounded Billie Holiday.
 Indeed, Lady Day was the first casualty of the War on Drugs.

 On Nov.
 17, 1955, Ray Charles and his entire band were arrested on drug charges.
 Although the charges were later dropped, Brother Ray vowed never again to perform in Philadelphia.

-Sixty years later, there are echoes of Brother Ray’s concern about the climate for musicians.
+Sixty years later, there are echoes of Ray Charles’s concern about the climate for musicians.
 As currently written, the police department would maintain a registry of performers.
 Musicians are posting on social media that if Squilla’s bill passes, they will skip Philly.

 Don’t let Squilla stop the music.

-UPDATE: Councilman Mark Squilla’s bill struck a sour note.
+UPDATE: Councilman Mark Squilla’s bill struck a discordantnote.
 At a hastily-arranged meeting with music industry leaders, Squilla said: